Second-language acquisition: Cognitive factors

+Cognitive research shows L1 processing patterns do not always transfer directly.
+For instance, a large-scale study found native Czech speakers (whose L1 lacks number agreement attraction) nonetheless exhibited this processing error when tested in L2 English.
+This finding suggests L2 processing can be uniquely susceptible to interference, potentially due to higher working memory demands.

 Sociocultural factors

 From the early days of the discipline, researchers have also acknowledged that social aspects play an important role.
-There have been many different approaches to the sociolinguistic study of second-language acquisition, and indeed, according to Rod Ellis, this plurality has meant that "sociolinguistic SLA is replete with a bewildering set of terms referring to the social aspects of L2 acquisition".
+There have been many different approaches to the sociolinguistic study of second-language acquisition.
 Common to each of these approaches, however, is a rejection of language as a purely psychological phenomenon; instead, sociolinguistic research views the social context in which language is learned as essential for a proper understanding of the acquisition process.

-Ellis identifies three types of social structures that affect the acquisition of second languages: sociolinguistic setting, specific social factors, and situational factors.
+Ellis identifies three types of social structures that affect the acquisition of second languages: sociolinguistic settings, specific social factors, and situational factors.
 Sociolinguistic setting refers to the role of the second language in society, such as whether it is spoken by a majority or a minority of the population, whether its use is widespread or restricted to a few functional roles, or whether the society is predominantly bilingual or monolingual.
 Ellis also includes the distinction of whether the second language is learned in a natural or an educational setting.
 Specific social factors that can affect second-language acquisition include age, gender, social class, and ethnic identity, with ethnic identity being the one that has received most research attention.
 Situational factors are those that vary between each social interaction.
 For example, a learner may use more polite language when talking to someone of higher social status, but more informal language when talking with friends.

-Immersion programs provide a sociolinguistic setting that facilitates second-language acquisition.
-Immersion programs are educational programs where children are instructed in an L2 language.
-Although the language of instruction is the L2 language, the curriculum parallels that of non-immersion programs and clear support exists in the L1 language, as the teachers are all bilingual.
-The goal of these programs is to develop a high level of proficiency in both the L1 and L2 languages.
-Students in immersion programs have been shown to have greater levels of proficiency in their second language than students who receive second language education only as a subject in school.
-This is especially true in terms of their receptive skills.
-Also, students who join immersion programs earlier generally have greater second-language proficiency than their peers who join later.
-However, students who join later have been shown to gain native-like proficiency.
-Although immersion students' receptive skills are especially strong, their productive skills may suffer if they spend the majority of their time listening to instruction only.
-Grammatical skills and the ability to have precise vocabulary are particular areas of struggle.
-It is argued that immersion is necessary, but not sufficient for the development of native-like proficiency in a second language.
-Opportunities to engage in sustained conversation, and assignments that encourage syntactical, as well as semantic development help develop the productive skills necessary for bilingual proficiency.